ibm-cloud-docs/dns-svcs/glb.md

 For example, in a DNS zone `example.com`, a DNS hostname of `api.example.com` is created as a global load balancer.
 The hostname `api.example.com` can resolve to different IP addresses based on the location of the requester and the health of the origins.
 If any or all of the origins (based on policy) are not available in one region, then healthy origins from different regions are returned in response to the DNS query.
 This ensures a high degree of availability of the hostname `api.example.com`.
 It also ensures that the load is geographically distributed among different origins and routed regionally.

-The open beta version of the global load balancer feature offers limited capabilities so that you can evaluate its functionality.
-Your assessment helps IBM make beneficial changes before releasing this feature as a GA service.
-{:beta}

 ## Global load balancers limitations
 {: #glb-ki}

-The following limitations exist during the Beta period of the global load balancing feature:
+The following limitations exist for the global load balancing feature.

-* One global load balancer, three health checks, and three origin pools per {{site.data.keyword.dns_short}} instance are allowed.
+* You can have the following, per {{site.data.keyword.dns_short}} instance:
+  * Up to 100 health check monitors
+  * Up to 100 health check subnets
+  * Up to 100 origin pools
+    * Each origin pool can have up to 5 origins
-* The origin pools can use no more than two subnets for health monitoring per {{site.data.keyword.dns_short}} instance.
+    * Each origin pool can use no more than 2 subnets for health monitoring
+  * Up to 100 origins
+* Each DNS zone can have a maximum of 25 global load balancers

 ## Use cases and workflows
 {: #glb-use-cases}